CSRavasio/oflibnumpy/README.rst

 Testing
 ------------
 Oflibnumpy contains a large number of tests to verify it is working as intended.
-To run them, ensure the ``unittest`` package is installed.
-Then, use the command line to navigate to ``oflibnumpy/tests`` and run the following code:
+Use the command line to navigate to ``oflibnumpy/tests`` and run the following code:

 .. code-block::